-Today, through the use of plant medicine, plant based materials and the fungi kingdom, we have the opportunity to turn the page to a brighter future.
-The fungal kingdom is known to host some of the oldest friends and foes of humanity.
-When properly used in many modern and traditional processes, fungi are fundamental in the production of bread, beer, cheese, sauces, pigments, antibiotics, industrial enzymes, vitamins, and many other essentials across human civilizations.
-Speaking about their significant importance, one should consider that more than 95% of the known plants rely on symbiotic relationships with fungi, which determines worldwide agricultural yields.
+Today, through the use of plant medicine, plant-based materials, and the fungi kingdom, we have the opportunity to turn the page to a brighter future.
+The fungi kingdom hosts some of the oldest friends of humanity.
+Fungi are fundamental in the production of bread, beer, cheese, sauces, pigments, antibiotics, industrial enzymes, vitamins, and other human essentials.
+When speaking about their significant importance, one should consider that more than 95% of known plants rely on symbiotic relationships with fungi, which determines worldwide agricultural yields.
 In a recent podcast, Merlin Sheldrake, a U.K. biologist, expressed that fungi are also involved in our weather patterns.
 Industries, plants, and planetary ecosystems depend on healthy fungal networks.
-Fungi also live in our own guts, skin and hair, contributing to our own health and moods.
+Fungi also live in our own guts, skin, and hair, contributing to our health and moods.
 Sheldrake found we even share 50% of our DNA with fungi.